sharma-archit/UVM-Projects/3 to 2 Priority Encoder/README.md

-# UVM testbench For 3 to 2 priority encoder
+# UVM testbench for 3 to 2 priority encoder